Zehua-Chen/brew-extension/README.md

 List all the formulaes

-- `--label`: a filter used to filter the list of formulaes
+- `--label`: a string used to filter the list of formulaes
+- `--protected`: whether to display only protected formulaes, default to false

 ```
 brew-extension list labels